-Maxine Berman is the fourth person to serve as the Griffin Endowed Chair in American Government at CMU.
+Maxine Berman was the fourth person to serve as the Robert and Marjorie Griffin Endowed Chair in American Government at Central Michigan University.
 She began her three-year term in August of 2009.
 In February 2012, CMU extended Berman's term by one year through June 2013.

 She was the director of special projects for Michigan Governor Jennifer Granholm from 2003 to 2010.
 Previously, she served as a member of the Michigan House of Representatives from 1983 to 1996.